 So the second thing I did was I unsubscribed and unfollowed everything related to gaming.
 Believe me, it is a hard step to take, but it helped me since I need to give my all in this.

 But as you quit gaming, you will realize something else.
 And I think that most people fail to quit or see the benefits of quitting games because of this.

 Ready to know what it is?
 Here it is.

-I even experienced Instagram saying that there is nothing it can show me since I have already scrolled through down everything.
+I even experienced Instagram saying that there is nothing it can show me since I have already scrolled through everything.

-So that is the reason why people see no benefits from quitting games, and it is the same reason as to why I did not experience any difference during the first month of my gaming detox.
+So that is the reason why people see no benefits from quitting games, and it is the same reason why I did not experience any difference during the first month of my gaming detox.
 To be honest, if you did it right, a month without video games is sufficient enough.

 What did I do Next?